conf-parsimonyandlearning/cpal-website/_tutorials/2_wen_bihan_544078.md

 photo: wen.jpeg
 order: 2
 track: 2
-tutorial: "Sparse Modeling for Image Reconstruction and Restoration & Intro to Deep Learning for Imaging (Part II)"
+tutorial: "Sparse Modeling to Deep Learning for Image Restoration"
-abstract: "Topics covered:<br>• Non-local image modeling, e.g., group sparsity, low-rank, etc.<br>• From model-based to deep learning.<br>• Advantages of model scalability.<br>• Example of deep learning methods for image restoration  (Session 2 will cover deep learning methods in more detail for imaging).<br>• How deep learning can be combined with model-based approaches."
+abstract: "The second talk will focus more on integration of learned sparsity and nonlocal image modeling via group sparsity, low-rank structures, etc. Applications will be shown for image restoration and medical imaging.
+This part will also transition to aspects of deep learning for image restoration and offer several examples.
+How deep learning can be combined with conventional model-based approaches will also be touched upon.<br><em>Time: 50 minutes</em>"
 ---